 TLR-1 HL Overview by Hondo:

-I’m not going to sit and debate the pros and cons to having or using a weapon mounted light versus a hand held flashlight, or anything like that, let alone argue brand types.
+I’m not going to sit and debate the pros and cons of having or using a weapon-mounted light versus a handheld flashlight, or anything like that, let alone argue brand types.
 That’s not the point of this.
-We all know such debates will loop around and around.
+We all know such debates loop around and around.
 You can argue until the cows head back to the barn and then after, and never get anywhere.
 Today I just want to share my initial impressions of the TLR-1 HL.

 Let me start with the hard facts that you can get from Tactical Gear’s website.